Dinosaur (2000 film)

 The initial idea was conceived in 1986 by Phil Tippett and Paul Verhoeven, which they conceived as a darker, naturalistic film about dinosaurs.
 The project underwent numerous iterations with multiple directors attached.
 In 1994, Walt Disney Feature Animation began development on the project and spent several years developing the software to create the dinosaurs.
-The characters in Dinosaur are computer-generated.
-However, most of the backgrounds are live-action and were filmed on location.
+While the characters in Dinosaur are computer-generated, most of the backgrounds are live-action and were filmed on location.
 A number of backgrounds were found in various continents such as the Americas and Asia; various tepuis and Angel Falls also appear in the film.
 With a budget of $127.5 million, Dinosaur was reportedly the most expensive computer-animated film at the time.
+Dinosaur is also the first film from Walt Disney Feature Animation to be 3D animated.

-Dinosaur was released on May 19, 2000 to mixed reviews from critics, who praised the film's opening sequence, soundtrack and animation, but criticized the story for its lack of originality.
-The film grossed $350 million worldwide, becoming the fifth highest-grossing film of 2000.
+Dinosaur was released on May 19, 2000.
+It received mixed reviews from critics, who praised the film's opening sequence, soundtrack and animation, but criticized the story and screenplay.
+The film grossed $349.8 million worldwide, becoming the fifth highest-grossing film of 2000.
 It became the fourth best-selling home video release of 2001, selling 10.6 million copies and garnering $198 million in sales.

 Plot

-A Carnotaurus attacks a mixed-species herd of dinosaurs, destroying an Iguanodon nest before killing a Pachyrhinosaurus.
-The lone surviving Iguanodon egg is stolen by an Oviraptor, and after a series of mishaps, arrives at an island inhabited by prehistoric lemurs, and hatches.
-Plio, the daughter of lemur patriarch Yar, names the baby Aladar and raises him alongside her daughter Suri, despite Yar's initial objections.
+A Carnotaurus attacks a herd of dinosaurs, and destroys an Iguanodon nest.
+One surviving Iguanodon egg is stolen by an Oviraptor, journeying to a tropical island inhabited by prehistoric lemurs.
+Plio, the daughter of lemur patriarch Yar, names the newly-hatched baby Aladar and raises him alongside her daughter Suri, despite Yar's initial objections.

-Several years later, a fully grown Aladar watches the lemurs take part in a mating ritual, in which Plio's awkward teenaged brother Zini fails to do so.
-Moments after the ritual ends, they are interrupted by a meteor crashing into the Earth, creating an explosive shockwave which destroys the island.
-Aladar and Yar's family flee across the sea to the mainland.
-Being the only survivors, they mourn the others, before moving on.
+Several years later, an adult Aladar watches the lemurs take part in a mating ritual, where Plio's teenage brother Zini fails to attract a mate.
+Moments after the ritual ends, a colossal meteorite crashes into the sea, creating explosive shockwaves that destroy the island.
+Aladar and Yar's family flee and swim to the mainland, mourning for the loss of all lemurs before moving inland.

-While crossing the burnt deserted wasteland, they are attacked by a pack of Velociraptors.
-They escape by joining a multi-species herd of dinosaur refugees heading for the communal Nesting Grounds.
-Falling afoul of callous Iguanodon herd leader Kron, they retreat to the end of the line and befriend the old Styracosaurus Eema, her pet Ankylosaurus Url who acts like a dog, and her equally elderly friend Baylene, a Brachiosaurus who is the last of her kind.
-They travel for days without water to the site of a lake, only to find it seemingly dried up.
-Kron orders the herd to move on and let the weakest perish, but Aladar stays behind with a sick Eema.
-He and Baylene dig until they find some water for them.
-The rest of the herd follows suit, and Kron's sister Neera, impressed by Aladar's compassion, begins to grow closer to him, while Kron fears he wants to take over.
+While crossing a burnt desert, the group is attacked by a pack of Velociraptor.
+They escape them by joining a multi-species herd of dinosaur refugees heading to the Nesting Grounds; a sanctuary left undevastated by the destruction of the meteor.
+The herd's callous leader, Iguanodon Kron, forces the family to the back of the line, where they befriend a trio of elderly dinosaurs; Styracosaurus Eema, her pet Ankylosaurus Url, and her friend Baylene, a Brachiosaurus.

+The herd travel for days to the site of a lake, only to find it seemingly dried up.
+Determined to reach the Nesting Grounds, Kron orders the herd to move on, and let the weakest perish.
+Aladar, realizing water is buried under the dried lake, digs with Baylene until they reach the water table, saving the herd from dehydration.
+Kron's sister Neera, impressed by Aladar's compassion, begins to grow closer to him.
+Kron sees Aladar's increasing popularity as a threat to his dominance.